AY2324S1-CS2113-T17-1/tp/docs/team/nihalzp.md

 * **Common Parsing Functions**: Enhanced and refactored widely used `getValueForMarker`, `parseDateTime` and `parseDate` functions to make them more robust and reusable.
 * **Enhancements:**
-  - Enhanced the `add-diet` feature, enabling the addition of various fields such as `calories`, `fat`, `carbs`, `protein`, `datetime` in a flexible order.
+  - Enhanced the `add-diet` feature, enabling the input of various data fields such as `calories`, `fat`, `carb`, `protein`, `datetime` in any order.
-  - Refined the `edit-diet` feature, allowing users to modify necessary fields without altering the remaining data.
+  - Refined the `edit-diet` feature, allowing users to modify necessary data fields without altering the remaining data.

 ### Project Management